In the summer of 2013 I did what many people dream about, I left my corporate career of 20 years to launch my own business.

 Looking back, there were so many signs that this was, perhaps, not the right path for me; but I couldn’t – or wouldn’t – acknowledge them at the time.

-Instead I looked for answers in self-help books, courses, events and workshops, devoured the words of experts and lost hours of my life searching on Google.
+Instead I looked for answers in self-help books, courses, events and workshops, devoured the words of so-called ‘experts’ and lost hours of my life searching on Google.

 I stopped seeing personal styling clients anyway.
 And what happened was I inadvertently created the space I’d needed all along to get my thoughts in order and more importantly, to listen to what my intuition was telling me; I began to feel the first glimmer of possibility that perhaps the only person who could make the right decision for me, was me.
 And whilst it took time, ultimately that’s how I found the courage to let this part of my business go.